ubc-cpsc/canvasgrading/README.md

 The `-d` option is also provided to enter a debug mode, though at this point it provides no functionality.

+The script can update existing questions, which can be done by simply changing the values associated to the question without changing its key.
+It can also create new questions, by creating a new item in the JSON file with a key not currently associated to an existing question or group (e.g., a non-numeric key).
+The script currently has no support for deleting questions.

 Question groups are also supported, but only if there is at least one question in the group.
-Due to limitations of the Canvas API, question groups with no question cannot be loaded from Canvas.
-To add a question to an existing group, use the group ID itself.
-It is also possible to create new groups, in which case a non-numeric string should be used as a key, and questions to be added to that group should use the string as group ID.
+Due to limitations of the Canvas API, question groups with no question directly associated to the group cannot be loaded from Canvas.
+This includes groups linked to question banks, even if the question bank has questions.
+To add a question to an existing group, use the group ID itself in the 'quiz_group_id' field.
+It is also possible to create new groups, in which case a non-numeric string should be used as a key, and questions to be added to that group should use the string key as group ID.
+You are strongly encouraged to maintain at least one question associated to each group, as groups with no question can't be loaded back to the file.

+It is also possible to reorder items in the quiz by changing the 'order' item.
+Note that the name used in this item is for information purposes only, and will be ignored during updates.

 ## dupquiz.py